Its not uncommon to have hail storms in Malaysia, especially with global warming in the picture.

 Subscribe to our new Telegram channel for the latest stories and updates.

-While some people were sent ducking for cover from the falling ‘debris’, others marveled at the wondrous phenomenon, even grabbing a few frozen souvenirs along the way.
+Although the storm sent most people ducking for cover, others marvelled at the wondrous phenomenon – even grabbing a few frozen souvenirs along the way.

 Fortunately, no injuries or severe property damage were reported from the event.